marafathussain/ML_book_easy/chapters/chapter1.md

 - Practical applications emerged in niche areas (fraud detection, process control)
 - Theoretical foundations strengthened

-This "quiet period" laid groundwork for the coming revolution.
+This "quiet period" laid the groundwork for the coming revolution.

 ### 1.3.6 The Rise of Machine Learning (1993-2010)